Blogging Challenges – 1 year of Professional Food and Travel Blogging

 - CSS and HTML skills,

 You have to be a professional photographer to run a blog.
 Wrong!
-You can start a blog without any photography skills like I started.
+You can start a blog without any photography skills as I started.
 Despite the fact, that I loved everything about Photography, I had 0 knowledge!
-BUT if you want to run a successful blog you need to obtain Photography skills and be as professional as possible!
-Its hard, money and time-consuming.
+But if you want to run a successful blog you need to obtain Photography skills and be as professional as possible!
+It’s hard, money, and time-consuming.
 Tell me about it.

 You need to discover how to use natural light, learn how to work with your camera modes & settings, learn the fine-tune exposure, discover how to compose the photos, tell your story with light and the list goes on…

 iPhone 4s was my first photoshoot gear.
-I just new basic Photography but I had no idea about food styling, props and lighting.
-I start reading online articles, bought books but I was not satisfied with my phone photos.
+I just knew basic Photography but I had no idea about food styling, props, and lighting.
+I start reading online articles, and bought books but I was not satisfied with my phone photos.

 The Food Photography Book by Nagi at Recipe Tin Eats really helped me and cleared out a lot of my questions!!
-Its only US29, with 30 days money back guarantee and 180 pages with everything you need to start taking great photos!
-I am still progressing and I can’t say that I have mastered the Photography yet.
+It’s only US29, with 30 days money-back guarantee and 180 pages with everything you need to start taking great photos!
+I am still progressing and I can’t say that I have mastered Photography yet.
 Do not forget that light can be your friend and enemy as well.
-Remind me those foggy days!
+Remind me of those foggy days!
 Key to success?
 Practice, practice, practice!

 My next mission is to buy a tripod as it is a MUST gear for blogging.

 The Nightmare starts with video editing!
 I just use the iMac video editing on my MacBook Air and so far I only made very few videos.
-I find it too much time consuming and complicated.
-Cut the videos, edit the videos, add the graphics, add music and the list goes on.
+I find it too time-consuming and complicated.
+Cut the videos, edit the videos, add the graphics, add music, and the list goes on.
 I really admire all of you talented Videographers out there!
-I hope one day I will master this part of blogging.
+I hope one day I will master this art of blogging.
 Not yet.
 I still have a long long way to go.

 You need to have accounts on lots of social media.
-Facebook, Twitter, Instagram, Pinterest, Foursquare, Google+, StumbleUpon, Tumblr and most probably a few more that I haven’t figure out yet.
+Facebook, Twitter, Instagram, Pinterest, Foursquare, Google+, StumbleUpon, Tumblr, and most probably a few more that I haven’t figured out yet.
 You need to be active in ALL of them.
-Some of them they work great for SEO as Pinterest and Facebook and some of them, not.
+Some of them work great for SEO as Pinterest and Facebook and some of them, do not.
 I am still struggling to find the secret.

-My traffic comes mainly from Facebook, the rest are limited.
-There are some schedule programs out there, to limit your time but so far I haven’t involved much.
+My traffic comes mainly from Facebook, the rest is limited.
+There are some scheduled programs out there, to limit your time but so far I haven’t been involved much.
 I only use the free version of Boarbooster for Pinterest.
 Oh, did I tell you that I hate Instagram?
 I used to love it but lately, I feel that it does not go anywhere.

-In addition, not everyone is going to like your food, you travel experiences or your blog wins.
+In addition, not everyone is going to like your food, your travel experiences, or your blog wins.
 Do not forget about jealousy and bad intention.
 Yes, these people do exist.
 Sorry.
 Lots of them will try to bring you down, criticize you, send you bad comments or behave like assholes.
-Let me tell you a personal experience.
+Let me tell you about a personal experience.

-During my beginning of my part-time catering business, I got a rude comment from a close friend “What are you trying to do?
+At the beginning of my part-time catering business, I got a rude comment from a close friend “What are you trying to do?
 Nobody is going to buy your food, you are nuts!!!”
-The result was that I got so obsessed with my work and that I made a successful part-time catering business for 2 years.
+The result was that I got so obsessed with my work that I made a successful part-time catering business for 2 years.
 But no matter what: